raul23/Darth-Vader-RPi/docs/test_results.rst

 **Result 1:** the command ``start_dv -s`` runs without errors, except a warning about ``pynput`` not being able to be imported.
-Blinking of LEDs in the terminal.
+Blinking of LEDs in the terminal works.

 **Result 2:** the command ``start_dv`` runs without errors.
-Blinking of LEDs on the Darth Vader figurine.
+Blinking of LEDs on the Darth Vader figurine works.

 ..
 URLs
 .. external links